-The Lorio Foundation does not require that a comprehensive budget be prepared but does require that the department submit a copy of its year end financial report to the Lorio Foundation.
+The Lorio Foundation and Louisiana Department of Agriculture and Forestry grants do not require that a comprehensive budget be prepared but do require that the department submit a copy of its year end financial report.
 This was done per conversation with Andrew Robertson.